Chores For Kids

 – Light outdoor gardening tasks.
 A first or second grader can help you outdoors by raking the leaves and weeding the garden.
-Things like watering (with a watering can, not a hose) and planting flowers can be placed on the chore list as well.
+Things like watering (with a watering can, not a hose) and planting flowers can be placed on the chores for kids list as well.

 -Laundry chores, including sorting dirty laundry and putting away clean items.
 Both sorting dirty clothes and folding up the clean ones (not the mention putting them away where they belong) are fairly easy tasks for the average six or seven-year-old.
 Although he or she should not work the washing machine or dryer, she can handle the tasks that take place both before and after those cycles are run.

 – Sweeping and mopping the kitchen and bathroom floors.
 Your child may have an easier time sweeping and mopping the bathroom floor on her own, since the space is smaller.
 However, you can have her help you clean the kitchen floor – just divide up the room, and give her a corner of it to wash while you take care of the rest of the space.
-Even if she misses a spot it isn’t a big deal, as your Arlington Heights house cleaning technician will wash the floor again when she arrives.
+Even if she misses a spot it isn’t a big deal, as your maid will wash the floor again when she arrives.

 – Taking the indoor garbage and placing it in the large, outdoor garbage cans.
 This chore will teach your child that garbage belongs in a trash can or bag, not on the floor.
 A small, light bag of trash, like the ones from the office or bathroom, is just the right size for a first or second grader to handle.
 The kitchen trash might be too heavy to for him to handle.